turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 ## Setup

+Set up a [new project](https://github.com/new) titled `module_3_assessment` associated with your Github account.

-For this project you will build on [Storedom](https://github.com/turingschool-examples/storedom).
+You will build on [Storedom](https://github.com/turingschool-examples/storedom).
 Make sure you setup the project before the assessment.

 **NOTE:** Delete `Gemfile.lock` before you bundle to avoid version conflicts.